 Current road and rail infrastructure projects are moving forward with secured funding from the port authority, railways, and the Government of Canada through the National Trade Corridors Fund.

 Delivery model and bidding procedure

 We will select the delivery model for each of our projects based on its unique characteristics.
-However, we anticipate that larger, more complex infrastructure projects will follow design-build (DB) or early contractor involvement (ECI) delivery models and smaller scale projects will follow more traditional procurement methods (such as design-bid-build).
+However, we anticipate that larger, more complex infrastructure projects will follow design-build (DB) or progressive design build (PDB) delivery models and smaller scale projects will follow more traditional procurement methods (such as design-bid-build).

 For more details on the projects and anticipated delivery models, see the “procurement status” section below.

 We build to high environmental and community standards